 When employees collaborate, they can bounce ideas off of each other, which gives them a broader knowledge base and leads to the development of new ideas that will ultimately benefit the company.

-People tend to ignore that creating organizational culture is about creating an environment that helps everyone thrive.
-As company culture plays an essential role in one's productivity and performance, you must understand whether the culture meets your company's needs and helps achieve its goals.
+People tend to ignore that organizational culture is about creating an environment that helps everyone thrive.
+As organizational culture plays an essential role in one's productivity and performance, you must understand whether the culture meets your company's needs and helps achieve its goals.